o-lloyd/JET_Coding_Assignment/README.md

 --------------------------------------------------
 ```
+## Notes
+- The Just Eat API requires a User-Agent header to return a valid JSON response.

 ## Assumptions
 - The restaurants did not need to be ordered by rating or distance from the postcode.